 Thick-tailed greater galagos live most of their lives in trees, and are often found in tropical, and subtropical forests.
 Coastal and riverine forests are typical preferred habitats.
-They are also found in savannah woodlands.
+They are also found in savanna woodlands.
 Their diet is broad and they will feed on fruits, gum, seeds, flowers, insects and other invertebrates, small reptiles, and even small birds.
 They are strictly nocturnal, and will spend most of the day resting hidden away 5-12 meters off the ground in the hollow of trees or in tangles of creepers.
 They are agile animals and can swiftly move between trees using their climbing skills, as well as using their hind legs for powerful jumps.
 They often patrol the same route every night and only 20 % of their time active is spent foraging.

 Thick-tailed greater galagos are mostly solitary creatures with home ranges.
 Males have the largest home ranges and they usually span the home ranges of multiple females.
 Female ranges often overlap, whereas male ranges seldom do.
 Territories are marked using urine and scent produced in a gland situated on the chest.
 Adults interact where ranges overlap, as well as in large sleeping trees or at rich gum deposits.
-Playful behavior is often witnessed amongst juveniles, sub-adults and females with young.
+Playful behavior is often witnessed among juveniles, sub-adults and females with young.
 The thick-tailed greater galago is a vocal species and it is famous for its cry at night, which resembles the cry of a human baby.
 This cry has given it the common name “bushbaby”.

 Mating season occurs in June, and the females will go into estrus for two weeks.
 When a female is ready, she will give an advertising call to lure the male.
 Upon reaching the female in estrus, the male will copulate with her several times in the span of several hours.
 Successful males with larger territories will often have more females, and males will often compete for better territories.
 Gestation period averages 133 days and one to three young is born, with two being most common.
 Females reach sexual maturity at the age of two years, and males when they are slightly older.
 Young often stay with their mother until they reach sexual maturity.